dnagir/morpheus/README.md

 me_again = db.users.first

 me == me_again # => true

+# Set the properties on the relationship
+# TBD
+boss = User.new db, name: 'Seve'
+me.supervisor = me
+me.supervisor ????? # me.

 ```

 In the future examples I'll skip boilerplate code such as initiating `db`, requiring this gem etc.